KannonZenetism/the-red-archive/precedence-documentation-v2.md

 ---

+## Timeline Key — Reading the Figures

+Public artifacts across the corpus describe this trajectory in different figures — "forty years," "decades," "twenty-two years," "formalized 2025."
+All describe one life at the registers this document establishes. **"Forty years" and "a lifetime"** name the structural-cognitive layer of Section I: the author, diagnosed Level 1 Autistic at age forty, has cognized structurally from earliest awareness — and wrote "my forty years" as a forty-year-old naming his whole life. **"Decades"** names the sustained esoteric engagement spanning the ritual-exploration period (c.
+1996–2003) and everything after. **"Twenty-two years"** names the sovereign spiritual reorientation of Section II (2004), counted to the present. **"2025"** names formal systematization (Section III, Final Systematization Phase).
+Earlier artifacts citing a single figure cite one of these registers; none contradicts the others.
+This key is the interpretive statement: stratum artifacts are read through it, not edited to match it.

+---

 ## I. Lifelong Structural Cognition — The Foundational Layer (Pre-2004)

 The Zenetist framework's foundational layer is not 2004.
 It is the lifelong structural-cognitive orientation that predates and grounds every subsequent developmental phase.
 Mimetic claims that compress the timeline into "I have done this for X years" cannot reach this layer because it does not begin with formal-spiritual-engagement; it begins with how the author has cognized reality from earliest awareness.